Physical Therapy Careers

 What Is Physical Therapy?

 Physical therapists (PTs) provide care to people of all ages.
-An important member of treatment, rehabilitation, and prevention plans, they help individuals manage pain and improve movement from injuries caused by accidents, injuries related to work or sports, or from fractures and sprains, arthritis, neurological disorders, and other chronic conditions.
+An important member of multidisciplinary treatment and rehabilitation teams, they help individuals manage pain and improve movement from injuries caused by accidents, injuries related to work or sports, or from fractures and sprains, arthritis, neurological disorders, and other chronic conditions.

-PTs may specialize in one area of care, such as in the development of treatment plans for athletes, or they may choose to work in a variety of areas and sectors.
-Either way, the work will vary from one patient to the next, each with its own set of issues and results.
+PTs may specialize in one area of care, whether that means working in geriatrics or developing treatment plans for athletes in their prime.
+Most, however, choose to work in a variety of areas and with different patient populations.
+Either way, the work will vary from one patient to the next, with treatment plans designed around individual issues and goals.

 Specific job functions may include: